 Period Property Painters in Cirencester

-Cotswolds Decorators are period property painters in Cirencester and across the Cotswolds, specialising in lime plaster, original joinery, sash windows, and listed building work.
+Cotswolds Decorators — period property painters in Cirencester and across the Cotswolds, delivered by a vetted local decorator specialising in lime plaster, original joinery, sash windows, and listed building work.

 - Lime plaster walls and ceilings in listed and pre-1900 properties